Overview

 Conclusion

 We configured HydePHP to use dynamic Open Graph images for blog posts.
-The custom @hasStack directive enables conditional rendering of default meta tags, while post-specific layouts push their own meta content.
+The head layout checks the page type and sets appropriate meta tags for posts or falls back to site defaults.
 The artisan command generates images by overlaying post titles and descriptions onto a base template using Intervention Image.